Race and health inequities:

 - The Science of Equality Volume 1: Addressing Implicit Bias, Racial Anxiety, and Stereotype Threat in Education and Health Care

-2. Minnesota statistics: Did you know Minnesota has one of the largest gaps in health between racial and ethnic groups even though Minnesota consistently ranks as one of the healthiest states in the country?
+Minnesota has one of the largest gaps in health between racial and ethnic groups even though Minnesota consistently ranks as one of the healthiest states in the country.

 - Here's a primer on race and health equity in Minnesota: Advancing Health Equity in Minnesota